PavanRangani/docs/docs/prd/limited-partnership/wire-instruction.md

 ## Browse Current wire instruction

 ### System Rule
-- Only admin user can add wire instruction
+- Any user can add wire instruction

 ### UX Rule
 - When non-admin user opens the current wire instruction tab and it has no instruction available, system shows proper message.